-Interstate vs. Intrastate Trucking
+Interstate vs. Intrastate Trucking in Indiana

 FMCSA regulations, known as the Federal Motor Carrier Safety Regulations (FMCSR), only apply to trucks engaged in interstate commerce, but many states, including Indiana, adopted significant portions of these regulations for commercial trucks that operate only within state borders.